amitds1997/remote-nvim.nvim/README.md

 to figure out your own way forward to just close a TUI or else just relaunch the session using `:RemoteStart`.
 It should be fast, after setup, if you are on a good network.
-- When we launch the remote server, it is associated with the Neovim instance it is launched from.
-Closing that Neovim instance would close the server as well.
-- This plugin does not introduce any changes in your PATH variables on remote server.
-Instead it runs with by modifying the `XDG_*` variables when launching your remote Neovim instance so that your entire data is contained inside your remote neovim folder.
-So, take care when using any operations that depend on it.
+- Launched remote server is bound to your Neovim instance.
+If you close your local instance, the remote server will also get closed.
 - Sometimes, our Neovim configurations are buggy and when your client launches, you would see a fresh, clean Neovim installation (assuming you copied your Neovim config over).
 This is no fault with the plugin.
 Run `:messages` to see what went wrong.
-Usually, `git` or some other important binary is not available on the remote in some docker systems.
+Usually, `git` or some other necessary binary might be unavailable on the remote in some docker systems.

 ## Credits